mitre-attack/car/docs/analytics/CAR-2020-09-001/index.md

 #### Pseudocode - Windows task file creation (Pseudocode, CAR native)

-This is a pseudocdoe representation of the below splunk search.
+This is a pseudocode representation of the below splunk search.

 ```